SBP-Cookbooks/mercury/README.md

 	port: 9001 -- port to listen to for web interface
 	tls: { -- see tls settings below
 	}
 }

-default['mercury']['stats'] = {
-    host: 'statshost' -- host to send stats to
-    port: 2013 -- port to send stats to
-    interval: 10 -- how many seconds to wait before sending all catured data
-    cachesize: 5000 -- how many stats to keep in buffer before purging
-    client: 'carbon|statsd' -- type of service we send stats to }

 default['mercury']['loadbalancer']['pools'] = {